haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 Save the license file in Seafile's programm directory `/opt/seafile`.
 Make sure that the name is `seafile-license.txt`.

-!!! danger "If the license file has a different name or cannot be read, Seafile server will not start"
+!!! danger "If the license file has a different name or cannot be read, Seafile server will start with in trailer mode with most THREE users"

 ### Downloading the install package